-Let’s assume you file an action for a money judgment in the US court or any jurisdiction other than South Korea, and the defendant has significant assets located in South Korea.
-In that case, you might need to consider putting a provisional attachment on those assets in order to prevent the defendant from hiding or liquidating the assets to render the judgement ineffectual.
-Then this situation entails the following question: can a plaintiff in a foreign proceeding apply for a provisional attachment to the Korean court, while pursuing the proceeding in the merit in foreign jurisdiction?
+Let’s assume you filed an action for a money judgment in the US court or any jurisdiction other than South Korea, and the defendant has significant assets located in South Korea.
+In that case, you might need to consider putting a provisional attachment on those assets in order to prevent the defendant from hiding or liquidating the assets to render the judgment ineffectual.

 A distributor from the U.S. entered into a distributorship contract with Korean supplier (exporter) for certain goods.
 Of course, the U.S. distributor was thinking to resell the goods in U.S. market for a markup.
 But the problem broke up after the contract was duly singed and executed.
 With no reason, Korean supplier suddenly refused to sell the goods and rescinded the contract.
 Due to this unexpected turmoil by the foreign supplier, the U.S. distributor could not properly perform the reselling deals with the local warehouse stores, which the distributor had thought very lucrative.
 There would be no doubt that the act of Korean distributor constitutes a breach of distributorship agreement.
 But, the U.S. distributor did not pay anything, yet.
 The only loss they encountered was they lost a good deal with 3rd party by reason of the Korean supplier’s breach of contract.
 Now, the U.S. distributor tries to recover damages and loss of profits from the supplier in Korea which they suffered from the failure of the reselling deal with the local warehouse stores.
 In this case, can the U.S. distributor prevail in Korean court and under Korean law?